openvinotoolkit/training_extensions/tensorflow_toolkit/image_retrieval/README.md

   --ie tf
 ```

-To test the image retrieval model using OpenVINO&trade;, run the `test.py` script as follows:
+To test the image retrieval model using OpenVINO™ , run the `test.py` script as follows:
 ```
 python tools/test.py \
   --model_weights image-retrieval-0001.xml \